 Gossip, Malicious, lazy and uncreative, high fees and unorganized.

-Financial Advisor/Investment Specialist (Former Employee) – Red Deer, AB – 13 January 2018
+Retail Lending Administrator (Current Employee) – Red Deer, AB – 12 March 2018